The Truth about Tithing

 LEARN THE FACTS

-• Why was the tithe established?
-To sustain the Lewi’im (Levites), who had no land, ensuring they could serve in Qodash (Set Apart) without worldly burdens, honoring YaHU'aH’s (Almighty’s) provision (Bamidbar (Numbers) 18:21–24).
+To sustain the Lewi’im (Levites), who received no inheritance of land—ensuring they could serve in a consecrated state without worldly burdens, honoring YaHU’aH’s provision (Bamidbar 18:21–24).

-• Who receives the tithe?
-The Lewi’im (Levites), sons of Lewi (Levi), appointed to minister, guard the Mishkan (Tabernacle), teach Torah (Law), and lead worship (Bamidbar (Numbers) 3:5–10).
+The Lewi’im (Levites), sons of Lewi, appointed to minister, guard the Mishkan (Tabernacle), teach the Torah, and lead the worship of Yashar’al (Bamidbar 3:5–10).

-• When is the tithe given?
-Regularly, as increase is received, especially during harvests and Mo’edim (Appointed Times) (Devarim (Deuteronomy) 12:5–6).
+Regularly, as increase is received—especially during harvest seasons and during the Mo’adim (Appointed Times) (Devarim 12:5–6).

 Redirecting tithes to institutions or groups not representing Lewi’im (Levites) is robbery.
 Malaki (Malachi) 3:8–9 warns: